rudra-vohra/momently/README.md

 ## Project Status

-Momently is an actively developed project.
+Momently is an actively deployed project.

 Try it urself using the link: https://momently-steg.vercel.app/